 “Record” shall mean Association records including but not limited to Governing Documents, budgets, receipts, minutes, ballots, Owner names and addresses, Notices, contracts, and any other documentation specified by the Act.

+“Village Roles” shall mean a document approved by the Board denoting general roles, responsibilities, guidelines, and authority of individual villages.

 Incorporation by Reference: Except as otherwise provided herein, the terms which are defined in Article 1 of the Covenants are used in these Bylaws as therein defined.

 Meetings of the Association